GrahamCampbell/Laravel-Exceptions/README.md

 $ composer require filp/whoops --dev
 ```

 Our debug displayer will automatically detect the presence of Whoops.
 Feel free to go and have a read of our source code to give you a better understanding of how this works.
-Do note that we support both Whoops `^1.1` or `^2.0`.
+Do note that we support only Whoops `^2.4`.

 ## Configuration